japan's best ski travel agent award winner badges 2024 and 2025

 Retail, Restaurant, Starbuck, Tourist Info & Events

 An inspiring architectural achievement, Snow Peak Land Station Hakuba adds to an already impressive retail line up in Hakuba and provides the sort of space that helps to define a world-class ski area.
-Offering first class facilities and tourist information while providing spectacular vistas of the surrounding Hakuba Valley scenery from the glass structure, this venue will be an exciting place to visit on your next Hakuba ski holiday.
+Offering first class facilities and tourist information while providing spectacular vistas of the surrounding Hakuba Valley scenery from the glass structure, this venue will be an exciting place to visit when you stay.

 DONE